realprogrammersusevim/dotfiles/README.md

 # dotfiles

-These are my configuration files for Zsh and NeoVim.
+These are my configuration files for Zsh, gitui, my browser new tab page, and NeoVim.
 Above all, please do not just copy and paste them into your own configuration files.
 They are meant to be used as inspiration for your own configuration.
 Your tools should reflect your own needs, not mine.

 ## Installation